Rocket.Net vs WP Engine Hosting Comparison In 2025

 • Seven server locations.

-• Users need to clear the cache manually after changes.
+• Users need to manually clear the cache after making changes.

 WP Engine